taget/taget.github.io/_posts/openstack/2014-09-18-request-data-flow.md

 - nova-conductor: talk to db, improve the security of db access

-- nova-scheduler: find an specify node though some require specification.
+- nova-scheduler: find a specify node though some require specification.

 - nova-compute: do the really compute node related job.